 These new soccer fields will be essential in keeping our young New Yorkers safe, active and connected with the community.
 With this partnership, we are tackling inequality in all its forms – including those in our parks and outdoor spaces.

-The first 10 of 50 New York City Soccer Initiative pitches were opened in year one.
+The first 20 of 50 New York City Soccer Initiative pitches were opened in 2017 and 2018.
 These sites include:

 |Irwin Altman Middle School 172, Queens||Frederick Johnson Playground, Manhattan|